There is no law stating that you must increase staff pay each year.

 In most cases, the purpose of a salary review is to decide whether the employee deserves a pay rise.

-It’s also a meeting to discuss your employee’s achievements and shortcomings in line with their job duties.
+It’s also an appraisal meeting to discuss your employee’s achievements and shortcomings in line with their job duties.

 In some cases, such as sales roles, you should set out a plan for moving forward—including any changes to their role, their salary, or anything else, such as aspects they must improve on.